 With the data cleaned, the data is then pre-processed by removing stop-words and lemmatizing the text.
 Stop-words are common words in a designed language.
 Stop-words were obtained from the nltk library to remove common Swedish words that do not add much meaning to a sentence.
 Having the stop-words present in the data will cause the results to be inaccurate given the frequent use of these stop-words in every text.
 If stop-words are not removed, articles become too similar only because they are written in the same language and thus having the same recurrent stop-words.
 Lemmatization is the process of identifying the “root word” for any given word.
 For example, if we have a verb we want to remove any conjugation and have the verb on its simplest form.
 For nouns and adjectives, we want to remove any plural forms etc.… So, if you apply that to our articles we get better results because words that didn’t match because of one being in the plural form or because of the conjugation, now match.
 To implement lemmatization there are multiple solutions, we use the spaCy library, very frequently used for NLP purposes.

-We’ll talk more about this library when talking about tokenization and sentences embedding, but this step consists of a pre-trained model in Swedish being able to analyze the articles and for each word give out the lemma.

 Latent Dirichlet Allocation (LDA) approach

 The Latent Dirichlet Allocation is an algorithm used for topic modelling which consider a document as a mix of topics and each topic as a mix of words.
 So, the algorithm scores each word for each topic.
 So basically, the algorithm says for each word how probable it is that it belongs to each topic.
 We then can represent each topic with the top X words.
 The problem with this method is that each document is viewed as a collection of words, so the grammatical order of the words does not matter.
 We must make sure that the stop words are well removed otherwise it will bias the results.
 One of the other problems is that we have to know how many different topics we want cause it’s a parameter of the model.